Gelfand--Tsetlin degenerations of representations and flag varieties: Generalities on Gr obner degenerations of flag varieties

 In particular, we obtain isomorphisms between the $\wt$-homogeneous components, i.e.\ we have identified every $\wt$-homogeneous component $\mathcal P^S_\la$ of a Gr\"obner degeneration of the Pl\"ucker algebra with a certain associated graded space of the dual irreducible representation.

-\begin{remark} Isomorphisms between quotients by initial ideals and associated graded rings are a very general phenomenon with Proposition~\ref{initdegen} being a special case.
-This phenomenon will reappear in this paper as Proposition~\ref{adinitdegen}.
-However, somewhat surprisingly, the author was not able to find this proved in the literature as a general fact that would imply either of the two propositions, see also MathOverflow question~\cite{MO}. \end{remark}
+\begin{remark} Isomorphisms between quotients by initial ideals and associated graded rings are a very general phenomenon.
+A special case important for algebraic geometry is the filtration by the powers of an ideal (see~\cite[Proposition 15.28]{E}), for a setting closer to ours see~\cite[Lemma 3.4]{KaM}.
+This phenomenon will also reappear in this paper as Proposition~\ref{adinitdegen}.
+However, somewhat surprisingly, the author was not able to find this proved in the literature as a general fact that would directly imply either of the two propositions, see also MathOverflow question~\cite{MO}. \end{remark}

 Now, for an integral dominant weight $\la=(a_1,\ldots,a_{n-1})$ consider the tensor product The subrepresentation of $U_\la$ generated by the highest weight vector is the irreducible representation $L_\la$ (naturally dual to $\mathcal P_\la$).